TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 1. Work through ["What went wrong?
 Troubleshooting JavaScript"](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).
 Be sure to download their starter code that has intentional errors.

-1. This tutorial dives into the [Chrome Debugger](https://developer.chrome.com/docs/devtools/javascript/).
-Warning: In point 4 of step 3 of the tutorial, devtools will pause on the second line rather than at the declaration of the function.
-Don't worry this is expected.

 </div>

 ### Knowledge check